Weather Authority Forecast

-NASHVILLE, Tenn.
-(WKRN) — We will see a beautiful afternoon with high temperatures ranging from the mid 60s to near 70.
-Plenty of sunshine expected, a perfect day for fall activities.
+This front is weak and will only produce about a 20 percent chance of a shower, so no need to cancel any plans.
+Winds are out of the southwest for much of the day, which will allow us to warm into the lower 70s.

-A front approaches Sunday and a few showers will be possible, especially north of I-40.
-Temperatures will remain comfortable with highs near 70.
-A lot of us do stay dry but cloudy.
+After the front moves through, we’ll start to see clearing and cooler temperatures moving in tonight.
+Monday morning will be chilly with lows in the low to mid 40s.
+Highs will also be slightly cooler Monday, struggling to make it to 70 with plenty of sunshine.

-Next week, look for a warming trend with highs near 80 by Wednesday.
-With the exception of a few showers tomorrow, rain-free conditions are expected for most of the work week!
+After Monday, we’ll see a warming trend with highs near 80 by Wednesday.
+With the exception of a few showers today, rain-free conditions are expected for most of the week!

 Keep an eye on the radar at wkrn.com/radar